sureshgithub25/basic-banking-system/README.md

-This is basic website of bank. in which we can create a user and can make a transction to other user.
+This is a basic website of a bank.
+In which we can create a user and can make a transction to other users.